xengeo/java-fundamentals/playwright/07_debugging_playwright.md

 Check that the test runs and all of the assertions are passing.

-Finally, add "slow motion" mode to your Playwright instance, and instruct it to pause for 2 seconds between steps.
+Finally, add "slow motion" mode to your Playwright instance, and instruct it to wait for 2 seconds between steps.
 Then configure your test so that it saves a video of the test run.

 Run the test, and check that the video has been saved in the `videos` folder.